srg101/Durin_data_project/README.md

 For now the data is only available to the project partners.

 All R code for the cleaning the raw data is available on the [Durin GitHub](https://github.com/Durin-project).
 Particularly, look for the `clean_trait_data.R` script if you just want to clean the raw data.
-If you want to look for errors in the data, use the `how to clean trait data.R` script.
+If you want to look for errors in the data, use the `check_traits > how to clean trait data.R` script.

 The data documentation, including a draft for the data paper is available